What is All State Art?

-Students are nominated by their teachers, and then submit a portfolio of 10 digital images of their work and three short essays on their artistic experiences.
-These portfolios will be judged by collegiate midwest art instructors and the top 20% will be selected as the 2015 All-State Art Team.
-These students will be honored at the awards ceremony at the Des Moines Art Center on May 2, 2015 and will receive scholarship offers from the Kansas City Art Institute and The Creative Center in Omaha, Nebraska.
-If the students choose to attend one of these post-secondary institutions and is admitted, they will be awarded the scholarship.
-We are currently pursuing scholarship opportunities at additional institutions.
-The three top scoring schools, based on their top five individual portfolio scores, will be awarded as “All-State Art Programs.”
+Students are nominated by their teachers and then submit a portfolio of ten digital images of their work and three essays on their artistic experiences.
+These portfolios will be judged by college professors and working artists.
+The top 20% will be selected as the All State Art Team, and will be honored at an awards ceremony at the Des Moines Art Center.
+These students will receive scholarship offers, a personalized plaque, and a large poster of their artwork.
+The three top scoring schools, based on their top ive individual portfolio scores, will be awarded the prestigious title of “All State Art Program.”

 Students will submit the following online:

 - Ten images of ten different pieces of artwork (no separate detail images) or 1 minute segments of video with dimensions, media and title

 - student essays – limited to 100 Words EACH:

 - value of visual art in your life

 - your influences